wp-plugins/google-news/readme.txt

      Using WP builtin RSS fetching and caching system.
      Shortcodes are supported.
      Rewrote more PHP5-only code, should now work fine with PHP4
+1. 2.1.1 Minor update to work around a bug in WordPress.
+Sorry about the rapid fire.

+Known bugs:
+- WordPress will sometimes fail if it saves strings with 16-bit characters.
+  This will typically affect the storage/caching/retrieval of RSS feeds containing such characters.
+I've registered that as a bug with WordPress, and a release will be out if/when that is fixed.